carlosp420/nymphalidae_diversification/MS.md

 Mycalesinaa, 15) *Pedaliodes*, 16) *Dryas* + *Dryadula*, 17) *Taenaris*, 18)
 Pseudergolinae.

 Figure 2.
+Boxplot of the range of diversification values for tips or clades estimated by MEDUSA on the 1000 random trees from the posterior distribution of the Nymphalidae phylogeny.
+The tips or clades shown are those present on the maximum clade credibility tree from @wahlberg2009.

+Figure x.
 Results of the MultiMEDUSA analysis on 1000 random trees from the posterior distribution of the Nymphalidae phylogeny.
 Bars show the number of trees where MEDUSA found significant increases or decreases in net diversification rates for tips or clades in Nymphalidae.

-Figure 4.
-Boxplot of the range of diversification values for tips or clades estimated by MEDUSA on the 1000 random trees from the posterior distribution of the Nymphalidae phylogeny.
-The tips or clades shown are those present on the maximum clade credibility tree.

 Figure 5.
 Correlation between percentage on nodes with posterior probability ``> 0.95`` and number of diversification splits consistently recovered in